The Ultimate Charleston Travel Guide (2025)

 **Start at Waterfront Park/Pineapple Fountain.
 Then make your way to Rainbow Row.
 From Rainbow Row, walk along the water and see all the houses in the Battery.
 You can walk this entire area easily.

-Charleston City Market: Old school "farmer's market" type spot in the downtown area.
-Lots of food stands and cute handcrafted gifts.
+Charleston City Market: Old school "farmer's market" filled with food stands and cute handcrafted gifts.

 Rooftop Bars: Grab a drink during golden hour at one of Charleston’s rooftop bars (Citrus Club, Eleve, Little Palm, or Vendue)

-King Street: King Street is lined with shops and restaurants.
+King Street: Lined with boutique shops and restaurants.
 It’s great for a day of shopping (Sewing Down South is located on King Street if you’re a “Southern Charm” fan").

 Ghost Tour: Charleston is a very historic city, making a ghost tour a fun way to learn more about the “haunted” parts of the city.

-Fort Sumter: Cool to tour/explore if you want some history.
+Fort Sumter: Historic landmark, if you are looking for some history.

 Beaches

-Sullivan's Island: If you're looking for a more "relaxing" vibe at the beach, be sure to check out Sullivan's Island.
-There are also a few bars and restaurants you can head to before or after your time on the beach.
+Sullivan's Island: Perfect if you're looking for a more "relaxing" vibe at the beach.
+There are also a few bars and restaurants in the area.

-Isle of Palms: One of the most popular beaches and arguably more lively than Sullivan's Island.
+Isle of Palms: One of the most popular beaches and a bit more lively than Sullivan's Island.

 Outside Of Downtown